MaJerle/stm32-usart-uart-dma-rx-tx/README.md

 ## Examples

-Examples can be used as reference code to implement your own DMA TX and RX functionality.
+These examples can be used as reference code to implement your own DMA TX and RX functionality.

 There are 2 sets of examples:

-- Examples for RX only
+- **Examples for RX only**
-    - Available in `projects` folder with `usart_rx_` prefix
+  - Available in the `projects` folder with the `usart_rx_` prefix
-    - DMA is used to receive data, polling is used to echo data back
+  - DMA is used to receive data, and polling is used to echo the data back
-- Examples for RX & TX
+- **Examples for RX & TX**
-    - DMA is used to receive data and to transmit data back
+  - DMA is used both to receive data and to transmit data back
-    - It uses ring buffer to copy data from DMA buffer to application before it is sent back
+  - A ring buffer is used to copy data from the DMA buffer to the application before it is sent back

-Common for all examples:
+**Common features for all examples:**

 - Developed in [STM32CubeIDE](https://www.st.com/en/development-tools/stm32cubeide.html) for easier evaluation on STM32 boards
-- Fully developed using LL drivers for various STM32 families
+- Fully implemented using LL drivers for various STM32 families
-- UART common configuration: `115200` bauds, `1` stop bit, no-parity
+- UART common configuration: `115200` baud, `1` stop bit, no parity
 - DMA RX common configuration: Circular mode, `TC` and `HT` events enabled
 - DMA TX common configuration: Normal mode, `TC` event enabled
-- All RX examples implement loop-back functionality.
-Every character received by UART and transfered by DMA is sent back to same UART
+- All RX examples implement loopback functionality.
+Every character received by UART and transferred by DMA is sent back to the same UART

 | STM32 family | Board name         | USART     | STM32 TX | STM32 RX | RX DMA settings                    | TX DMA settings                   |
 | ------------ | ------------------ | --------- | -------- | -------- | ---------------------------------- | --------------------------------- |